minh-nguyen-mn/Quanta-Portfolio/README.md

 ## API Access

 `POLYGON_API_KEY` is required to fetch historical ETF data from Polygon.io.

-The key should be securely stored and accessible before running the notebook.
+The key should be securely stored before running the notebook.

+---

 ## ETF Universe

-`ETF_UNIVERSE` defines the set of ETFs used in the strategy.
+`ETF_UNIVERSE` defines the set of ETFs used for signal discovery and portfolio construction.

-The chosen universe significantly impacts performance metrics and portfolio behavior.
+Signals are tested **across the full ETF universe first**, rather than tuned for individual assets.
+This prevents asset-specific overfitting and ensures signals capture broader structural effects.

+---

 ## Backtesting Periods

 The backtest is segmented into three periods:

-- **Train:** Model development and parameter tuning
+- **Train:** Signal development and preliminary filtering
-- **Validation:** Strategy evaluation and filtering
+- **Validation:** Robustness confirmation and model selection
-- **Blind (Out-of-Sample):** Final performance test
+- **Blind (Out-of-Sample):** Final performance evaluation

 ```
 TRAIN_START / TRAIN_END
 VAL_START / VAL_END
 BLIND_START / BLIND_END
 ```

+---

 ## Data Sources